facebookresearch/fastText/README.md

 ## References

+Please cite [1] if using this code for learning word representations or [2] if using for text classification.

 [1] Piotr Bojanowski, Edouard Grave, Armand Joulin, Tomas Mikolov, Enriching Word Vectors with Subword Information, arXiv 1607.04606, 2016

 [2] Armand Joulin, Edouard Grave, Piotr Bojanowski, Tomas Mikolov, Bag of Tricks for Efficient Text Classification, arXiv 1607.01759, 2016